-- (D) Employees shall have layoff rights within a geographical area and within the following separate employment categories: - (1) Regular full time positions; - (2) Regular part-time positions, benefits eligible;
+(D) Employees shall have layoff rights within a geographical area and within the following separate employment categories:

-- (3) Regular part-time positions, non-benefits eligible; - (4) Seasonal full and part-time positions; or - (5) Full time academic year positions; - (6) Part-time academic year positions, benefits eligible; - (7) Part-time academic year positions, non-benefits eligible; - (8) Intermittent Employees. - (E) The university shall place an employee notified of a pending layoff in the following order:
+- (1) Regular full time positions; - (2) Regular part-time positions, benefits eligible; - (3) Regular part-time positions, non-benefits eligible; - (4) Seasonal full and part-time positions; or - (5) Full time academic year positions; - (6) Part-time academic year positions, benefits eligible; - (7) Part-time academic year positions, non-benefits eligible; - (8) Intermittent Employees.

+(E) The university shall place an employee notified of a pending layoff in the order outlined below, unless the employee notifies Human Resources that they choose to move directly to layoff without using the process.